Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 For example, you can enable special caching functions of the *Core1 Platform*.
 Additionally, you can disable module-specific features such as the import of orders and event manager features.
 You can use the development mode for testing purposes or, for example, to temporarily switch off a connection, because you are informed about a third-party application downtime.
 Each action in the development mode is logged.

-> [Caution] Switching off module features may result in data not being transferred to third-party applications, and in this which may result in data loss.
+> [Caution] Switching off module features may result in data not being transferred to third-party applications, which may result in data loss.
 If you are not really sure about the consequences of switching off a feature, you should not use it.

 The development mode contains core features as well as engine, module, and driver-specific feature flags.
 For example, if you switch off the workflow, the workflow is stopped and order processing will not be performed.